phorton1/base-apps-gitMUI/docs/readme.md

 - **green** - if the rrepo is *up to date* and **public**.

+## System Initialization

+If there is no git_repos.txt, AND the program is run with a single 'init' command_line parameter, the system will be scanned for untracked repos as per the preferences, but instead of being added as untracked repos, they will be added, in the order they are found, to a new git_repos.txt, and instead of VERYIFING them against github, they will be BUILT from the information from github, and the new git_repos.txt file will be WRITTEN at the end of the first doGitHub() call.

 ## Also See (Dependencies)

 Besides being run as an installed EXE file, for developers